Chainsaw Man (TV series)

-Chainsaw Man (チェンソーマン, Chensō Man) is a Japanese anime television series produced by MAPPA and based on the manga series of the same name by Tatsuki Fujimoto.
-The series was directed by Ryū Nakayama from scripts by Hiroshi Seko, with Makoto Nakazono as chief episode director and Tatsuya Yoshihara as action director, as well as character designs by Kazutaka Sugiyama and demon designs by Kiyotaka Oshiyama.
+Chainsaw Man (チェンソーマン, Chensō Man) is a Japanese anime television series produced by MAPPA, based on the manga series Chainsaw Man by Tatsuki Fujimoto.
+The series was directed by Ryū Nakayama, with series composition and scripts by Hiroshi Seko.
+Makoto Nakazono and Tatsuya Yoshihara respectively served as chief episode director and action director, with character designs by Kazutaka Sugiyama and demon designs by Kiyotaka Oshiyama.
 The series' music was composed by Kensuke Ushio.
-Production was entirely funded by MAPPA itself as opposed to following the same production committee format as most other anime.
+Unlike typical anime in which a production committee consisting of multiple companies is formed to regulate production, the series was solely produced by its animation studio, MAPPA.

-The series aired on TV Tokyo from October 12 to December 28, 2022.
-Crunchyroll licensed the series for worldwide streaming outside of East Asian countries.
+The series aired on TV Tokyo and its TXN affiliates from October 12 to December 28, 2022.
+(Note: TV Tokyo listed the series as airing every Tuesday at 24:00, which is effectively Wednesday at midnight JST.)
+Crunchyroll licensed the series for worldwide streaming outside of East Asia.
 Medialink obtained the licensing for Southeast Asia.
-A sequel film, titled Chainsaw Man – The Movie: Reze Arc, was released by Toho on September 19, 2025.
+A sequel film, titled Chainsaw Man – The Movie: Reze Arc, was released by Toho in Japan on September 19, 2025.
+An anime adaptation of the manga's "Assassins" arc has been announced.

 Synopsis

 Denji, a young man who shares his life with Pochita, a chainsaw devil, is forced to survive by killing devils and selling their parts to pay off the debt he inherited after his father's death.
 His existence has been a succession of hardships until a fatal betrayal leads to his death.
-In an unexpected turn, Pochita makes a pact with him, allowing him to resurrect as "Chainsaw Man", a hybrid entity with the heart of a demon.
+In an unexpected turn, Pochita makes a pact with him, allowing him to be resurrected as "Chainsaw Man", a hybrid entity with the heart of a demon.